ArthurSonzogni/chromiumos-platform2/diagnostics/docs/routine_supportability.md

 ### Volume button

-Supported only when `side-volume-button/region` is explicitly configured as one of the following:
+Supported only when `has-side-volume-button` is explicitly configured as "true".
-- screen
-- keyboard

 You can run the following commands on your DUT:
-1. `cros_config /ui side-volume-button/region` This is helpful to understand
-   what the value of `side-volume-button/region` is.
+1. `cros_config /hardware-properties has-side-volume-button` This is helpful to understand what the value of `has-side-volume-button` is.
 2. `cros-health-tool diag volume_button --button_type=up --check_supported` Use
    this to see if healthd reports the correct support status.

-To configure `side-volume-button/region` in Boxster, you can use `create_volume_button` function defined in [hw_topology.star] to set it up.
+To configure `has-side-volume-button` in Boxster, you can use `create_volume_button` function defined in [hw_topology.star] to set it up.

 ### LED lit up